 The only problem is that the Victorian UFO group never learned the name of the farmer.
 Since 2013, the group has been searching for him but has not yet been successful.

-Despite recurring reports of UFO sightings, and Ufologists insisting that Fred Valentich’s disappearance is extraterrestrially related, there has been no real explanation of his disappearance, and the mystery continues to haunt Australia’s conspiracy theorists today.
+Despite recurring reports of UFO sightings, and Ufologists insisting that Frederick Valentich’s disappearance is extraterrestrially related, there has been no real explanation of his disappearance, and the mystery continues to haunt Australia’s conspiracy theorists today.